ARAVINDs2002/SpeechToTextWebApp-using-python/README.md

 cd <project-directory>
 Install Required Packages:

 Use pip to install the required libraries.
-You can run the following command in your terminal:
+Run the following command in your terminal:

 bash
 Copy code